-Council and Group
+Council a nd Group

 2018/19 Actual \$'000 2017/18 Actual \$'000

-Current liability portion

-Interest rate swaps 156 65
+156 65

-Non-current liability portion

-Interest rate swaps 15,510 7,192
+15,510 7,192

-Total derivative financial instruments liabilities 15,666 7,257
+15,666 7,257

 The fair values of interest rate swaps are measured against the prevailing market conditions at balance date.
 The Council's interest rate swaps have been independently valued using Hedgebook software designed to capture, value and report interest rate swaps.
 Hedgebook uses daily rate feeds of floating rate references such as BKBM and NNSW from industry benchmark sources.